Convert latitude-longitude vectors to regular data grid

 Combine two separate calls to

-create a 4-color raster map showing interior land areas, coastlines,
+4-color raster map showing interior land areas, coastlines, oceans, and

 Choose geographic limits.